alterfw/docs/docs/basics/routes.md

 ## Passing parameters to routes

-Ampersand will automatically parse any parameters passed to your routes:
+Alter will automatically parse any parameters passed to your routes:

 ```php
 Route::get('/car/:model', function($model){